-- Land banking for future use.
-The City should look for ways to acquire properties and hold them for future use or redevelopment.
-Charleston's Urban Renewal Authority (CURA) is perfectly poised to acquire vacant properties and redevelop them within the urban renewal areas.
-A key strategy should be to assemble key properties providing unified sites for catalytic projects, new home construction, open space and parks, churches or schools.
-For example, if funding similar to past Neighborhood Stabilization Programs are available, the City should target areas that create larger tracts of land for re-use.
-Land located downtown could be assembled and marketed for redevelopment as townhomes or mixed use, and dilapidated homes or other buildings could be acquired and renovated or demolished to provide an opportunity for infill and redevelopment. - Side lot programs.
-Charleston should explore options to address the costs and responsibilities associated with vacant residential lots.
+- Land Banking for Redevelopment & Conservation In 2019 the City of Charleston established the Charleston Land Reuse Agency with the charge of acquiring and redeploying tax delinquent and abandoned property for redevelopment and conservation purposes.
+The CLRA continues to work on acquisition through the delinquent tax sale process as identifying properties that can assist in achieving improved quality of life for residents.
+Properties are prioritized based on their ability to support five different areas of reuse: Redevelopment, Strategic Acquisition, Investment Preservation, Infrastructure/Liability Reduction, and Conservation.
+Acquisition of property in clustered groups or areas of focus is key to assembling sites that can support redevelopment and conservation uses.
+The long-range effect of this acquisition and redeployment of property will result in more vibrant neighborhoods with an appropriate mixture new housing and amenities while supporting stability and growth of the tax base. - Side lot programs.
+The Charleston Land Reuse Agency should explore options to address the costs and responsibilities associated with vacant residential lots.
 Under this program a neighbor can purchase an adjacent vacant property for a nominal fee, thereby shifting the lot costs and maintenance responsibilities from the City to the homeowner. - Pocket Parks.
 Vacant lots on residential streets can be renovated into a community area for residents, as either a community garden, green space, or park.
 Pocket parks should be designed with seating, play structures or other amenities, but also any fencing, hedges or other landscaping needed to screen adjoining neighbors from the potential activity in the park.
 A community development corporation, a block club, a church group, or an informal alliance of neighbors will sometimes assume responsibility for the upkeep of a pocket park, so additional communication with homeowner associations and other groups will increase the success of these programs.